 The Go Green Club is made up of students and teachers who care about creating a community and culture within West Catholic that is focused on developing and growing sustainability-based practices.
 The West Catholic Go Geen Club seeks to use Christ’s teachings as a template to guide our decision making in regards to protecting and caring for God’s creation.
 As a group, we search for opportunities to serve, protect, educate and act as pillars of sustainability for our community.

 World Language Club is a new club designed to celebrate the different cultures of the world.
 If you are interested in joining, just show up to an event.
-Events are posted in the announcement and in the Weekly Chatter.
+Events are posted in the announcements.

 Math Challenge is a group of 12 Honors math students who compete in an all-day event at GRCC in the spring.
 The students practice four different events with their six teammates in preparation for the event.